videlais/learning-react/chapter6/index.md

 While using inline CSS may seem like a great way to use CSS in React, it is also not recommended.
 Using `className` is the preferred way whenever possible.

 The reason for avoiding inline CSS relates to its slower performance.
 When added to the document, all CSS calculations are done in real-time when they are added to the document instead of being storied and applied to an existing document.

+With imported CSS, these calculations are done *before* the elements themselves are loaded.
+With in-line CSS, this calculation is done *during* loading as the elements are parsed by React and rendered.